 7. Mound compost around the base of roses in extremely cold zones.
 In spring, spread the mulch out into the bed, away from the base of the plant.

 That’s it!
-Those simple steps will tidy up your rose garden and prepare your plants for a healthy headstart come spring.
+Those simple steps will clean up your rose garden and prepare your plants for a healthy headstart come spring.